 “I like living here,” said Journal Square native Ivanna Barthley, 23, on a recent Friday as she left Vroom Street to commute to Manhattan, where she works and attends classes at NYU.
 “But it’s getting expensive.”

 The historic area — named for the Jersey Journal newspaper that was founded in 1867 — contains people from all walks of city life: New residents who live in skyscrapers like the 53-story tower Journal Squared, adjacent to the train station (with its 11-minute commute to the World Trade Center); students attending nearby St. Peter’s University and Hudson County Community College; working-class families and immigrants from around the globe.
 The area contains the county’s social services, the Court House, the Division of Motor Vehicles, and a few chain stores, with some newer restaurants.
+(If you’re interested in relocating, chat with the real estate experts at our partner Triplemint).

 There are also historic structures that are testaments to the area’s past as a town center.
 The Jersey Journal’s signage remains around the area although the newspaper moved to Secaucus in 2013 and the building at 30 Journal Square will be transformed by Kushner Companies into a 74-story residential tower.